MISSIONs: Local & Foreign

-As a result of Central’s great generosity, Martha’s Home is able to pay a staff social worker, Kathryn O’ Day, to help more ladies get quicker access to more resources and into the next stages of their healing.
-In 2021, Central’s Missions money will continue to fund her salary and provide needed support for the core budget.
+As a result of Central’s generosity, Martha’s Home is able to pay a staff social worker to provide more women with access to increased resources to lead them into the next stages of their healing.
+In 2022, Central’s Missions money will continue to fund the salary for the on-site social worker as well as give needed support for the core budget.

-We want to send more of our college students to serve as missions interns both in foreign fields and in Amarillo.
-This past summer, Corbin Gray interned at The PARC and Elise Schaffer worked at HopeChoice.
-Central is committed to funding up to eight of these internships in 2021.
+We want more of our students to serve as missions interns both in foreign fields and in Amarillo, and Central provides the funds to make that happen.
+This past summer, William Ellis interned at the PARC and Elise Schaffer served at HopeChoice.
+Central is committed to funding more of these internships in 2022.

 Tony & Shana Morrow

 Our House in Ukraine exists to provide a home in which orphanage graduates live and experience Christianity daily, learn life skills and technical skills, achieve the highest level of education desired, attain a self-supporting profession or trade, and have a good foundation on which to build a solid future.

 The Panhandle Adult Rebuilding Center provides Christian community for those experiencing homelessness in Amarillo.
 Due to the effects of the pandemic here in our city, The PARC was unable to hold their fundraising events for the year.
 Central’s financial assistance helped fill that gap in funding by providing operating funds for their core budget.